-6. SAT and ACT prep classes
+6. SAT and ACT Prep Classes

 Have a student who’s approaching the dreaded ACT and SAT tests, yet don’t have an extra grand to drop on prep classes?
 Look no further than your library system.

-7. Resume and job resource assistance
+7. Resume and Job Resource Assistance

 Between jobs, yet unsure how to craft the perfect resume?
 Or maybe you just need to buff up your job search and interviewing skills?
 Yup, the library can help you with this one as well!